verless/verless/docs/template-reference.md

 ### Looping

-You can loop over an array like an index page's `Pages` and access its items as follows:
+You can loop over an array like a list page's `Pages` and access its items as follows:

 ```html
 <li>